Small Farm Big Life

 Instructions

-In a small bowl whisk together the ketchup, brown sugar, apple cider vinegar, gluten free worcestershire sauce, yellow mustard, salt, onion powder, ground cumin, smoked paprika and garlic powder.
+In a mixing bowl whisk together the ketchup, brown sugar, apple cider vinegar, gluten free worcestershire sauce, yellow mustard, salt, onion powder, ground cumin, smoked paprika and garlic powder until combined and smooth.

 • Cuisine: American